hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 -->

-# HP Helion OpenStack&reg; 1.1 Cinder (Volume) - Auto-zoning using Brocade FC Zone Manager
+# HP Helion OpenStack&reg; 1.1 Cinder (Volume): Auto-zoning - Brocade Fibre Channel Zone Manager

-Fibre Channel (FC) Zone Management, a new functionality available in Cinder- Icehouse, automates the zone lifecycle management.

 Zoning is a fabric-based service in a Storage Area Network (SAN), which enables you to group host and storage nodes that need to communicate.
 Zoning allows nodes to communicates with each other if they are the member of a same zone.
-Zone manager interacts with the appropriate vendor (**what vendor is it referred?**) specific zone driver based on the properties specified in the `kvm-default.json` file.

-Brocade zone driver manages access control using FC zoning for Braocade FC fabrics.
-Brocade Fibre Channel Zone Driver performs zoning operations through SSH.
+The Fibre Channel Zone Manager allows FC SAN Zone/Access control management in conjunction with Fibre Channel block storage.
+OpenStack Cinder supports the auto-zoning functionality from Icehouse release.

+HP Helion OpenStack&reg; 1.1 supports Brocade FC Zone Manager.
+Cinder needs to be configured to enable auto-zoning using Brocade FC Zone Manager.
+The following section describes the procedure to enable auto-zoning in Cinder using Brocade FC Zone Manager.